Might & Magic Fates: Turn-Based Battles Meet TCGs

 ✅ Strategic depth in the battle phase

-❌ Turn-based battle may be disliked by traditional TCG fans
+❌ Turn-based battles may not appeal to traditional TCG fans

 ❌ Meta balance still unclear